verbose/verb/docs/_templates/config.md

 ### verb object

-If your package.json file has a `verb` object with a `data` property, Verb will use it to extend the context.
+If your package.json file has a `verb` property, Verb will use it to extend the context.

 **Example**

-This example shows how you would add your Twitter username to package.json so that it will be used in templates:

 ```json
 {